-There are many different kinds of holiday cookies out there, but I think these soft molasses ginger cookies may be my favorite.
+There are many different kinds of holiday cookies out there, but I think this soft molasses ginger cookie recipe may make my favorite cookie of all.
 These sweet, gingerbready cookies will fill your kitchen with an amazing baking spice aroma, and especially like the Christmas season to me.
 But these cookies can — and should — be enjoyed all fall and winter long.

 You’ll also like: Slice-and-Bake Butter Cookies and Pecan Pie Toffee Bars

 These molasses ginger cookies are the soft, chewy kind that goes amazingly well with a glass of milk or cup of tea in the afternoon.
 They will last for a week to 10 days in an airtight container.

 Even though these cookies spread, I recommend rolling them in sugar, crunchy demerara if you have it.
 The extra step is worth it to create that little bit of crusty surface, and the added sweetness complements the spiciness of the ginger, cinnamon, cloves, and molasses.

 What’s the Best Molasses to Use for Molasses Ginger Cookies?

 I recommend the widely-available Grandma’s Molasses.
 The brand has a mellow, earthy flavor and pours well.
 I find other brands, like Brer Rabbit, to be a little too robust.

 And a small but mighty pastry pro tip when working with molasses: To measure, grease the measuring cup first, before adding the molasses.
 That way, it will slip right out of the measuring cup into the batter.